-- The application deadline is December 20, 2023.
+- The application deadline is December 10, 2025.
 This is earlier than our February 1st priority deadline for all other applications, but will still afford the opportunity to have fall semester grades included on the transcript.
-A firm 3.80 GPA is required at the time of application submission. - Applicants that remain incomplete as of January 15, 2024 will be administratively withdrawn. - We will NOT begin to make decisions until we have an updated transcript with fall 2023 semester grades.
-It is the applicant's responsibility to ensure we receive a transcript once those grades have been posted. - Interviews with key stakeholders in the law school will be conducted in mid-January. - Final decisions will be rendered on applications by February 2024.
+A firm 3.80 GPA is required at the time of application submission. - Applicants that remain incomplete as of January 16, 2026 will be administratively withdrawn. - We will NOT begin to make decisions until we have an updated transcript with fall 2025 semester grades.
+It is the applicant's responsibility to ensure we receive a transcript once those grades have been posted. - Interviews with key stakeholders in the law school will be conducted in mid-January. - Final decisions will be rendered on applications by February 2025. - Enrolling students will be required to send all final transcripts to LSAC no later than July 1, 2026.